[(1) This section applies if the local planning authority think—

 (a) specify the activity which the authority think amounts to the breach;

-(b) prohibit the carrying on of the activity (or of so much of the activity as is specified in the notice);
+(b) prohibit the carrying on of the activity (or of so much of the activity as is specified in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.